Richard J. Wehle School of Business

-All applicants are required to submit an official score from the GMAT (Graduate Management Admissions Test) for the Business Programs and an official GRE (Graduate Record Examinations) for the Masters of Science in International Business sent directly to Canisius College.
+All applicants are required to submit an official score from the GMAT (Graduate Management Admissions Test) or an official GRE (Graduate Record Examinations) for the Graduate Business Programs sent directly to Canisius College.

 Individuals who have obtained their CPA will be waived out of the GMAT for application into the Masters in Forensic Accounting.

 Our GMAT test codes are: